The Game of Love (Santana song): Chart performance

 "The Game of Love" peaked at number five on the US Billboard Hot 100 on the week ending November 30, 2002.
 The song stayed on the charts for 37 weeks.
-The song became Branch's second top-10 hit, as well as her first-highest-peaking single, after "All You Wanted" and "Everywhere".
+The song became Santana's fifth top-10 hit and Branch's second top-10 hit, as well as her highest-peaking single.

 Music video

 The music video depicts Santana and Branch in an alley with couples around them, each expressing their love for one another.
 The director was Paul Fedor and the video was filmed in the Pilsen neighborhood of Chicago, with cameo appearances by Wesley Snipes, Helen Hunt and Jennifer Garner.